NYULibraries/login/CONTRACT.md

 ## Passive Login

-The NYU Libraries Central Login system allows users to passively login to your app if the user has already logged into the main provider.
+The NYU Libraries Login system allows users to passively login to your app if the user has already logged into the main provider.
 This can be implemented using HTTP redirects.

 ### Passive Login Flow

-The idea behind the passive login is as follows.
-When the user hits your app, and is not logged in, your app checks to see if a certain cookie exists.
+When the user hits your application, and is not logged in, your app checks to see if a certain cookie exists.
 We call it `_check_passive_login`.
 If the cookie exists, then the app knows that the user has visited the app before and was not logged in to the central login system.
 If the cookie doesn't exist, the app should check to see if the user is indeed logged in.
 To do this it sets the aforementioned cookie, and then redirects to Login's passive check URI with certain parameters.

 ```
 LOGIN_URL/login/passive?client_id=APP_ID&return_uri=RETURN_URI